-To better acquaint middle/junior high school agricultural education enrollees to the FFA organization and basic agricultural knowledge.
+To better acquaint middle/junior high school agricultural education member to the FFA organization and assist them in knowing key information about the organization.
 Members participating in this contest may not have reached the 9th grade.

 Eligibility: Only members under 9th grade will be allowed to compete in this contest.